-Investment Solutions monitors compliance with the SIPO and the specific benchmark asset allocation rules for each fund on a day to day basis.
+Investment Solutions monitors compliance with the SIPO and the specific benchmark asset allocation rules for each fund every business day.

 Investment Solutions and other BTNZ personnel may at any time propose amendments to the SIPO.
 These proposed amendments are reviewed by relevant stakeholders (including the Supervisor and the BTIC).
 BTNZ (on the recommendation of the BTIC) may amend the SIPO after giving prior written notice to the Supervisor.